AndrewHaglund/blog/content/blog/2024/2023-Review.md

 ## Work
 I continue to work for John Deere as a UX Lead and love it.
 I was recently promoted and my area of responsibly has grown and I now directly manage a few designers.
 I’m adjusting to the new role and I’ll be reading *[The First 90 Days](https://hbr.org/books/watkins)* ASAP.

 I’m fortunate to have a [great mentor and manager](https://inkypixelsdesign.com).
-This was a tough year for layoffs across a lot of industries and don’t take my position for granted.
+This was a tough year for layoffs across a lot of industries and I don’t take my position for granted.

 I try to stay connected with the University of Illinois and in March I gave a talk about the design process at the [Siebel Center of Design](https://designcenter.illinois.edu/).